Bath salts (drug): Subjective effects

-Bath salts or monkey dust come in a powdered or crystallised form which can be swallowed, smoked, injected or snorted.
+Bath salts come in a powdered or crystallized form that can be swallowed, smoked, injected, or snorted.
 Subjective effects are similar to MDMA or cocaine but with a duration of 5–6 hours.
 Both substances cause a rapid onset of action in the central nervous system, and stimulant toxicity.

+Adverse effects

+Bath salt/monkey dust users have reported symptoms that include headache, heart palpitations, nausea, cold fingers, hallucinations, paranoia, and panic attacks.

+Other symptoms similar to those of stimulant overdoses include mydriasis, dyskinesia, tachycardia, and hypertension.

 In larger doses this class of substances can cause effects similar to those seen in cases of serotonin syndrome.
 Due to their rapid onset, synthetic cathinones are powerful reward/reinforcers, with high addiction potential.
-"Monkey dust", "bath salts" or plant food are often used at the same time as classical psychoactive drugs.
-Users who have overdosed often display symptoms of agitation, delirium, hallucinations, excessive motor activity, seizures, tachycardia, hypertension, and/or hyperthermia.
+"Monkey dust", "bath salts" or "plant food" are often used at the same time as classical psychoactive drugs.
+Users who have overdosed often display symptoms of agitation, delirium, hallucinations, seizures, tachycardia, hypertension or hyperthermia.

-Health issues

-Bath salt/Monkey dust users have reported symptoms that include headache, heart palpitations, nausea, cold fingers, hallucinations, paranoia, and panic attacks.
-News media have reported reactions that include violent behavior, heart attack, kidney failure, liver failure, suicide, an increased tolerance for pain, dehydration, and breakdown of skeletal muscle tissue.
-Furthermore, there is evidence to support the claim that a psychoactive compound could catalyze psychosis in a person who is already susceptible to psychotic disorders.

-Visual symptoms similar to those of stimulant overdoses include dilated pupils, involuntary muscle movement, rapid heartbeat, and high blood pressure.

 Detection

-MDPV and other synthetic cathinones cannot be smelled by detection dogs and are not detected by typical urinalysis, though they can be detected in urine and hair using gas chromatography-mass spectrometry or liquid chromatography-mass spectrometry.
+MDPV and other synthetic cathinones cannot be smelled by detection dogs and are not detected by typical urinalysis, although they can be detected in urine and hair using gas chromatography-mass spectrometry or liquid chromatography-mass spectrometry.
 Distributors may disguise the drug as everyday substances such as fertilizer or insect repellent.

 Prevalence

 Little is known about how many people use bath salts.
 In the UK, mephedrone, commonly known as MCAT, is the fourth most commonly used illicit drug among nightclub goers after cannabis, MDMA and cocaine.
-Based on reports to the American Association of Poison Control Centers, use of bath salts in the US is thought to have increased significantly between 2010 and 2011.
+Based on reports to the American Association of Poison Control Centers, use of bath salts in the US is thought to have increased significantly between 2010 and 2012.
 The increase in use is thought to result from their widespread availability, undetectability on many drug tests, and sensationalist media coverage.

 User's age tends to range from 15 to 55, with the average age being 28.